Botany and Ecology

 10 a.m. – 1 p.m.

-Co-sponsored with Boothbay Region Land Trust
+Registered through and co-sponsored by Boothbay Region Land Trust

 Explore and “botanize” along the trails and shorelines of Indiantown Island on this excursion with CMBG botanist Melissa Cullina.
 Melissa will teach you about the plants adapted to life on the island, and will describe how understanding the island’s flora contributes to CMBG’s new collaborative project to document the flora of the Mid-coast region.
 Please bring a life jacket, hat, and hand lens (if you have one – we will have extras) and pack a lunch.
 Meet at the Knickerkane Island boat launch on Barter’s Island Road.
 Boat transportation to island provided by BRLT.
 Please contact the Boothbay Region Land Trust to register.